ezychowicz/2D_Triangulation/README.md

 Implementation and algorithms details are described in documentation.

 ## Key features
-- Dual Triangulation Algorithms: Triangulate any simple polygon using either the Delaunay method or by decomposing it into monotonic polygons.
+- **Two Triangulation Algorithms**: Triangulate any simple polygon using either the Delaunay method or by decomposing it into monotonic polygons.
-- Performance Comparison: Evaluate both algorithms based on computational time and the quality of the triangulation.
+- **Performance Comparison**: Evaluate both algorithms based on computational time and the quality of the triangulation.
-- Basic animation-maker with matplotlib.
+- Basic **animation-maker** with matplotlib.
-- Valid polygon generator.
+- Valid **polygon generator**.
-- Interactive Input.
+- **Interactive Input**.

 ## Key files
 - delaunay.py – Implements the Delaunay triangulation algorithm.